 - Previous indexation in Google

-Building rock-solid Technical SEO Foundation
+Building Technical SEO Foundation

 Starting from zero when you’re in SEO is a rare opportunity to do things right from the beginning.
 We made sure to take advantage of it and implemented technical SEO best practices from day one.